haward79/porn_video_downloader/README.md

 Then, follow the instructions to enjoy this program.

 # Changelog
+- 01 / 08 2023
+  - Fix bug for filepath clipping in download_file().

 - 12 / 13 2022
   - Fix bugs for download_file().
   - Write chunk of data to disk to reduce memory usage.
 (I know disk write operation is slow.
 QAQ)